Have Questions?

 812-338-2756

-Lifespring Health Systems has been providing addiction care and rehabilitation services to people who live in the English area.
+Lifespring Health Systems has been providing addiction care and rehabilitation services to people who live in the English, IN. area.
 Today, Lifespring Health Systems provides services like cognitive/behavior therapy, dialectical behavior therapy, matrix model, individual psychotherapy, rational emotive behavioral therapy, brief intervention approach and others in keeping with its belief of following rehab treatments that work best to help clients achieve recovery.

 This alcohol and drug treatment facility also believes that individual care for each client is the best way to provide them with the best form of treatment.
 Services are available in the following settings - outpatient hospital programs, short term drug rehab facilities, long term drug rehab facilities, inpatient rehab programs, outpatient detoxification centers and others.